 Moving Abroad Checklist

-Basics of Moving Aboard Checklist
+Basics of Moving Abroad Checklist

 - Look for and get quotes from international moving companies.
 A reputable company can help you greatly with your move.

 - Get your insurance in order at home.
-This includes home ,travel, life, as well as car insurance.
+This includes home, travel, life, as well as car insurance.
 Make sure that you will still comply with any rules and policies with the insurance company.

 - Make a list of all the utilities in your home.
 You may need to turn them off once you move.